Kia Kotahi te Hoe

 Te Tauihu is prepared to respond and recover from emergency declarations

-We work closely with Iwi, Marae and Māori communities to prepare, protect and recover from Civil Defense emergencies.
+We work closely with Iwi, Marae and Māori communities to prepare, protect and recover from Civil Defence emergencies.